-Vintage Fashion: Style of the 1950s Woman
+Vintage Fashion: Apparel Styles of the 1950s Woman

 It was a very feminine and stylish era and a woman's figure was meant to be shapely with the curves in the right places, showing distinct hip lines and prominent busts.